francesco-losciale/library-management-business/README.md

 ## Latest change

-Starting point: simple generic domain classes with unit tests attached all written in Java 8.
+Starting point: simple generic domain classes with unit tests attached all together written in Java 8 (master branch).

-Moved the domain classes only from Java to Kotlin, keeping the unit tests in Java 8.
+Moved the domain classes only from Java to Kotlin, keeping the unit tests in Java 8 (porting-kt branch).

 Code changes necessary for passing the tests: